How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 sudo mokutil --import /var/lib/dkms/mok.pub

-These instructions provide a step-by-step guide through the troubleshooting process to resolve any potential issues you may encounter while installing the NVIDIA drivers.
+These instructions provide a step-by-step guide for troubleshooting potential issues you may encounter while installing the NVIDIA drivers.

 Conclusion